Could you explain your job to someone else in twenty seconds?

 Knowledge management software is a database that stores, shares, and manages all of the information gathered.
 Many businesses use it as a brain since it allows them to instantly access and transmit data.
 The data is consolidated, making it easy for everyone on the team to find the information they need, and allowing you to share information with individuals both internally and externally the company.

 The Things You Need in a Knowledge Base

 Nine times out of ten, a dedicated knowledge base is going to be your best bet for knowledge management.

 You may have heard before about company wikis running on open-source platforms, which can often be set up for just the cost of the server time and the labor of the person who gets it running.

-As your company grows and expands, you’ll definitely end up making regular additions and edits to your knowledge base articles.
+As your company grows and expands, you’ll definitely make regular additions and edits to your knowledge base articles.
 With Document360, it’s easy to compare the changes side-by-side and see exactly what edits were made and by whom.

-For example, you can quickly pull up a list of the most common search terms, and then compare it against the search terms which returned zero results.
-Those two lists should be able to guide a major part of your customer service actions, because they give you insights into what customers want to know about and what they aren’t getting answered.
+For example, you can quickly pull up a list of the most common search terms and then compare it against the search terms that returned zero results.
+Those two lists should be able to guide a major part of your customer service actions because they give you insights into what customers want to know about and what they aren’t getting answered.